The Antarctic Iceberg Tracking Database

-Data sets from six different spaceborne scatterometer
+Data sets from multiple different spaceborne scatterometer instruments

-this study are the Seasat-A Satellite
+instruments used in this study are the Seasat-A Satellite

-Satellite 1(2) (ERS-1/-2), the NASA Scatterometer
+Satellite 1(2) (ERS-1/-2), the NASA Scatterometer (NSCAT), the

-and the Indian Space Research Organization's Oceansat-2 scatterometer.
+Organization's Oceansat-2 scatterometer.
 The Seasat-A

-scatterometer (SASS) was a dual-polarization Ku-band (14.6 GHz) scatterometer
+scatterometer (SASS) was a dual-polarization Ku-band (14.6 GHz)

-images are generated every 12 & 48 days (a
+algorithm, Antarctic images are generated every 12-48 days (a

 longer time is required for SASS compared to other instruments due to

 the sampling characteristics of the nominally 50 km backscatter

 active microwave instrument (AMI).
-The
+The scatterometer mode

-SIR, Antarctic images are produced every 6 days.
+images are produced every 6 days.
 The ERS-1/2 scatterometers

 operated from Jan.
 1992 to Jan.
 2001.
 The NSCAT scatterometer is